invertase/docs.page/docs/components.md

 ### Captions

-To add a caption to images, provide the cap`tion property:
+To add a caption to images, provide the caption property:

 ```
 <Image src="https://via.placeholder.com/350x150" caption="A pretty caption!" />